jgallen23/toc/docs/index.md

-		'onHighlight': function(el) {}, //called when a new section is highlighted 'highlightOnScroll': true, //add class to heading that is currently in focus 'highlightOffset': 100, //offset to trigger the next headline 'anchorName': 'short', // format to use for anchor names/ids - 'short' (for prefix-{uniqueInteger}, 'verbose' (for 'hyphen-separated-heading-text'), or a generator function (i, heading, prefix) { }
+		'onHighlight': function(el) {}, //called when a new section is highlighted 'highlightOnScroll': true, //add class to heading that is currently in focus 'highlightOffset': 100, //offset to trigger the next headline 'anchorName': 'short', // format to use for anchor names/ids - 'short' (for prefix-{uniqueInteger}, 'verbose' (for prefix-{hyphen-separated-heading-text}), or a generator function (i, heading, prefix) { }
 		'headerText': function(i, heading, $heading) { //custom function building the header-item text return $heading.text();
 		},